How to take care of your shaving equipment

 What matters when aiming to extend the longevity of your razors and handles is how you store them day-to-day.
+On the shelf in a wet puddle is definitely not giving your razor the fighting chance it deserves.
 As the busy man can easily forget to clean and store his shaving equipment, it’s best to develop a routine that’s simple and effective, and that’s easy to remember.
-Every day, make sure you rinse your shaving blade and handle after use, clearing away hair and skin build-up with water and mild soap.
-Store the razor somewhere safe, out of children’s reach, in an area suited for air-drying.
-If in a hurry, pat down your razor with a clean, dry towel.

-Periodically, it’s essential to give your razor and handle a thorough clean, clearing out between the blades to deeply remove the grime and build up.
+Periodically, it’s essential to give your razor and handle a thorough clean, clearing out between the blades to deeply remove the grime and build up that just doesn’t come off on the daily or after every use clean.
 To get the best clean, use a warm, mild detergent, soaking the blade and razor separately in the water.
 Using a clean toothbrush is a useful tool; use the bristles to scrub between the blades carefully, rinsing through once completed.
-Much like your daily storage, air dry your razor and handle, or with a clean paper towel.
+Much like your daily storage, airdry your razor and handle, or with a clean paper towel.

 Shaving brushes can accumulate dead skin cells and oils from the natural build-up from the face and can become a breeding area for bacteria.
-While rinsing your brush after each use is essential, giving your brush a thorough clean once a week is best.
-Use a mild soap or a specific brush cleanser to wash the bristles with your fingertips and allow it to air dry.
+Yuck!
+While you are rinsing your brush after each use is essential (and the least amount of cleaning you should do), giving your brush a thorough clean once a week would be considered best practise.
+Again, we recommend using a mild soap or a specific brush cleanser to wash the bristles with your fingertips and allow it to air dry.
+Keeping your tools clean and dry will increase the longevity of them and allow you to potentially pass down these tools to children and grandchildren as heirlooms.
 If you are unwell, cleanse your brush more often to stop the spread of germs, or consider not using your brush until you are better.

 Like what you read?
 Why not check one of these articles out or visit our BLOG ARCHIVE